 1. Area 52

-Area 52 is a California-based manufacturer that has coined its reputation by offering premium delta 8 THC products from pure distillate.
+Area 52 is a Nevada-based manufacturer that has coined its reputation by offering premium delta 8 THC products from pure distillate.
 You can choose from tinctures, gummies, vape carts, and pre-rolled joints, all of which are potent and rich in terpenes to leverage the entourage effect in cannabis.

 Area 52 has recently added other cannabinoid extracts to its line-up, featuring products like HHC gummies, CBG energy gummies, CBN sleep gummies, and CBD oil.